RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/README.md

 ### What Channels Are

 A channel is a point-to-point communication link between exactly two containers, created by mutual agreement, bound to specific container identifiers, and isolated from all other channels.
-Channels are not broadcast mechanisms.
-Channels are not routable without explicit application cooperation.
-Channels are not discoverable — a container cannot enumerate what other containers or channels exist.
+Channels are not broadcast mechanisms, not routable without explicit application cooperation, and not discoverable.

 ### Channel Establishment

 Container A requests a channel to B with proposed terms.
 The kernel validates A's permissions and quota status.
-The kernel delivers the request to B. B accepts or rejects.
-If accepted, the kernel creates the channel with agreed parameters and notifies both parties.
+The kernel delivers the request to B. B accepts all proposed terms as-is, or rejects.
+Terms cannot be modified by the receiver — either accept all terms or reject entirely.
+If different terms are needed, A must send a new request.
+If accepted, the kernel creates the channel and notifies both parties.
 Terms include directionality, rate limits, message format expectations, lifetime, and encryption mode.

 ### Channel Security

 The kernel enforces that only A can send on Channel A→B and only B can receive.
 Rate limits are enforced without exception.
 Closed channels cannot be used.

-Information flows through channels are authorized by the containers that establish them.
-Unauthorized information flow requires compromise of a container — the channel architecture itself does not create unintended information flows.

 ---